Naveen-Baburaj/SpaceX-Falcon-9-first-stage-Landing-Prediction/README.md

 To predict the outcome of a Falcon 9 landing, the project uses the following process:
 1. **Data Collection and Cleansing**: The dataset was collected from publicly available data on SpaceX launches.
 We processed and cleansed the data to remove inconsistencies and prepare it for analysis.
 2. **Exploratory Data Analysis (EDA)**: EDA techniques were used to understand the relationships between different variables and their impact on the landing success of Falcon 9's first stage.
-3. **Model Training**: Various machine learning models were trained and tested, including Logistic Regression, Decision Trees, and others.
+3. **Model Training**: Various machine learning models were trained and tested, including Logistic Regression, SVM, and others.
 The models were tuned using GridSearchCV to find the best hyperparameters.

 ## Key Findings